paradedb/paradedb/pg_lakehouse/README.md

 - `path` (required): An absolute path starting with `file:///`.
 The path should end in a `/` if it points to a directory of partitioned Parquet files.
 - `extension` (required): One of `avro`, `csv`, `json`, and `parquet`.
-- `format`: Only `delta` is accepted for the Deltalake format.
+- `format`: Only `delta` is accepted for the Delta Lake format.
 If omitted, no table format is assumed.

 ## Arrow Types